Lisible/tuber-legacy/README.md

 ***tuber*** is a game engine I'm currently working on during my spare time.

-# How to run examples
+# How to run the examples

-You can run the examples by going into the examples/<example> directory and running the following example
+You can run the examples by going into the ``examples/<example>`` directory and running the following example

 ``cargo run --example <example>``